 December 30th 7 pm

 The spectacular Torchlight Procession kicks off the festival each year.
 Illuminate the city with tens of thousands of fellow torch carriers as you make your way from the city center to the firework finale.
-Purchase a torch voucher in advance for £12 to guarantee your very own torch!
+Purchase a torch voucher in advance to guarantee your very own torch!
 But hurry, they sell out quickly each year.
 Your voucher can be exchanged for a torch on the afternoon prior to the procession at West Parliament Square.
 This event is outdoors and the torches are wax-based.
 It is important to take care and dress appropriately.

 Candlelit Concert & St. Giles’ Cathedral